sdelitta/u4_hw_python_adventure/README.md

 Using if/elif/else, create an adventure game that a user can play.
 You should be able to accept a user input from the terminal and a user should be able to choose different paths.

-- Must have a minimum of 4 paths a user can take.
+- Must have a minimum of 4 paths a user can take and 7 end scenarios.
 - Must have a play again option, maybe have a play game function?

 ## Helpful Hints